Saving for a 20% deposit for a property can seem impossible, so how do you get a foot into the property market? Let's break it down, step by step:

-Saving for a 20% deposit for a property can seem impossible, especially when the median price for a house in Hobart last year was $786,000# and Tasmanian households are spending on average $1,141* a week on general household living costs.
+The very idea of a 20% deposit for a property can seem impossible, especially when the 2020 median price for a house in central Hobart was $795,000# and Tasmanian households are spending on average $1,141* a week on general household living costs.

-So, how can the average person save up a home loan deposit, to get a foot on the property ladder?
+So, how can the average person save up a home loan deposit?

-To be honest, unless you’re lucky enough to get a lotto windfall, it’s not easy but by considering a some different strategies, it can be done.
+To be honest, unless you’re lucky enough to get a lotto windfall, it’s not easy.
+But it can be done by considering some different strategies.